Hey đź‘‹. I’m Matt.

 Product domains I love

-Cloud platform products — Scaled internal developer platform from pilot to 4,600+ weekly active users (92% adoption).
+Cloud Platform Engineering & Internal Developer Platforms — Scaled internal developer platform from pilot to 4,600+ weekly active users (92% adoption).
 Led $200M infrastructure portfolio: 500,000 containers, 50,000 VMs, 8PB storage serving 5,000 engineers with 99.99% reliability.

-AI-augmented workflows — Integrated GenAI tools (ChatGPT, GitHub Copilot, Cursor) across enterprise infrastructure, reducing deployment time by 60% and onboarding by 50%.
+AI-Augmented Workflows — Integrated GenAI tools (ChatGPT, GitHub Copilot, Cursor) across enterprise infrastructure, reducing deployment time by 60% and onboarding by 50%.
 Built AI-assisted documentation systems cutting planning time from 2 days to 3 hours.

-Developer-centric educational platforms — Grew technical content platform from 10M to 22.4M visitors generating 25M in influenced pipeline.
+Developer-Centric Educational Platforms — Grew technical content platform from 10M to 22.4M visitors generating $25M in influenced pipeline.
 Achieved 3x deployment frequency through product-led operations and systematic friction removal.

 Influential open source frameworks — Led meaningful influence in observability, database, Kubernetes, and virtualization ecosystems through community-led growth and developer experience optimization.